 4. The Old Railroad Tunnel (MM 18.9)

 We stopped at the tunnel location on our way out of town.
 Just off the Richardson highway, it is easy to miss.
 The parking lot is beside Rundleston Falls, at the bridge crossing the Lowe River.
-The tunnel itself is a significant engineering feat, as it was hand-drilled through solid rock.
-It measures approximately 360 feet in length and was completed in 1910.
-Sadly, the rock is covered in graffiti (I removed most of it from the image).
+Hand-drilling through solid rock makes the tunnel a significant engineering feat.
+The tunnel measures approximately 360 feet and was completed in 1910.
+Sadly, people have vandalized the rock with graffiti.
+(I removed most of it from the image).

 At the entrance is an interpretive sign that explains the tunnels origin.
-“This tunnel was hand cut into the solid rock of Keystone Canyon and is all that is left of the “railroad era” when nine companies fought to take advantage of the short route from the coast to the Copper Country.
+Worker’s hand-cut this tunnel into the solid rock of Keystone Canyon, and it’s the only remaining piece of the “railroad era.”
+Nine companies battled to claim the quick route from the coast to the Copper Country.
 However, a feud interrupted progress.
-A gun battle was fought, and the tunnel was never finished.”
+A gun battle broke out, and nobody finished the tunnel.
 You can read about the tunnel and these events in Rex Beach’s novel, The Iron Trail (free for kindle).

 Note: Visitors should know the tunnel is unlit, and there may be water on the ground inside the tunnel, so it’s important to bring a flashlight and wear sturdy shoes